Fuhu: Products

 Devices from the Nabi line ran on Google's Android operating system overlaid with Fuhu's proprietary software designed specifically for children.
 An unrestricted parents mode can be accessed through a passcode.

 The Nabi 2, launched in 2012, featured 8 GB of internal storage, an Nvidia Tegra system-on-chip, and a 7 in touch screen and weighed 1.3 lb.
-It also segmented its Nabi line by releasing the 5 in Nabi, Jr. – aimed at preschool-age children – and the 10 in Nabi XD – aimed at pre-teens and early teenagers – that year.
+It also segmented its Nabi line by releasing the 5 in Nabi, Jr. that was aimed at preschool-age children and the 10 in Nabi XD that was aimed at pre-teens and early teenagers that year.
 In October, Fuhu launched Disney and Nickelodeon-themed Nabi devices.

 At the 2014 Consumer Electronics Show, Fuhu showcased the third generation of its Nabi product, the Nabi Dream Tab.
 The product was developed in conjunction with DreamWorks Animation and included content featuring popular DreamWorks characters, along with Angry Birds and Cartoon Network.
 DreamWorks pushed out regular content updates, including exclusive content, for the device, which was also capable of receiving content from Disney, Nickelodeon, and Cartoon Network.
 Fuhu said the Dream Tab had comparable computing power to the iPad.

 In late 2014, Fuhu announced the Nabi Big Tab, available with a 20 in or 24 in screen.
 A special enclosure was designed to facilitate transportation of the large devices – which weighed a minimum of 10.5 lb – from room to room.

 In 2016, Mattel launched the Nabi SE, the first and only tablet in the Nabi lineup to be released after Mattel's acquisition of Fuhu.
 The SE runs on a MediaTek MT8127 system-on-chip and comes with a 7 in capacitive touch screen and 16GB of internal storage, expandable with a microSD card.
 In addition to the base SE model, branded variants of the SE based on Mattel properties such as American Girl, Barbie and Hot Wheels were also released, alongside a separate Fisher-Price edition for preschoolers.